 The University of South Florida is an institution with three campuses.
+USF Health is part of the Tampa Campus.
 An incident will be referred to the campus where the incident occurred or as designated by the Director of SCED, or designee.